ganmath/technical-assessment/README.md

 The "Technical Assessment Project" is a comprehensive solution designed to address various aspects of data management, statistical analysis, and Java development.
 This multi-module project encompasses two distinct submodules, each serving specific functionalities:

-1. [Vector Population Module](vector-population/README.md): Handles the population of a PostgreSQL database with generated data.
+1. [Vector Population Module](vector-population/README.md): Handles the population of a PostgreSQL database with vector of any given size of randomly generated numbers ranging from 1 to 100.

 2. [Statistics API Module](statistics-api-spring/README.md): Provides an API for statistical analysis on the populated data.
+This API also helps to create vector of numbers mentioned above.

 ## Index